ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

 They also provided lists of who should be credited for what and who should have access to what.
 Unfortunately in Zenodo you cannot restrict access to specific files like you can in OSF, so a different deposit has to be made for each group that needs access.

-We then map over each row in the dataset in {targets} using [the group iterator](https://docs.ropensci.org/targets/reference/tar_group.html) to create the draft deposits that we need.
+We then map over each row in the dataset in targets using [the group iterator](https://docs.ropensci.org/targets/reference/tar_group.html) to create the draft deposits that we need.
 The `depositClient` plays very nicely with targets, and can even be tar_loaded when you need to interactively debug.

 Another important component of our workflow is generating codebooks/data dictionaries/structural metadata for the different work packages.
-By default, {deposits} creates a {frictionless} data package that describes all the files/resources in a deposit.
+By default, deposits creates a frictionless data package that describes all the files/resources in a deposit.
 The `datapackage.json` file contains a minimal description of the different files that contains the field name and field type.
 We can augment this with field descriptions, term URIs, or any number of additional attributes that would helpful when describing the data.
 To do this, we use  `ohcleandat::create_structural_metadata` and `ohcleandat::update_structural_metadata` to create/update the codebooks then `ohcleandat::expand_frictionless_metadata()` to add those elements to `datapackage.json`.